New Maryland-Sunbury

-New Maryland-Sunbury is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
+New Maryland-Sunbury was a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.

 History

 It was created in 1994 as a totally new district taking in large parts of York South and Sunbury as well as small pieces of several other districts.
 In the 2006 redistribution of districts, it lost the community of Lincoln due to the rapid growth of both Lincoln and the village of New Maryland, both bedroom communities for Fredericton.

 Also in 2006, the legislature decided to change the name from New Maryland to New Maryland-Sunbury West to reflect that the district contains much more than just the community of New Maryland.